-- No strenuous activity, straining, bending over, lifting greater than 5 pounds, drinking alcohol or hot oral fluids, eating spicy foods, strenous exercise, very hot showers and hot baths, aspirin, anti inflammatories, high dose vitamin E, herbal medications, smoking, for 2 weeks after surgery.
+- 1. No strenuous activity, straining, bending over, lifting greater than 5 pounds, alcohol, hot oral fluids, spicy foods, exercise, very hot showers and hot baths, aspirin, anti inflammatories, high dose vitamin E, herbal medications, smoking, for 2 weeks after surgery.
 It's okay to take a light walk for about 15-20 minutes once or twice a day after the first three days and increase your activity slowly after two weeks. - 2.
 Light walks also sometimes help with resolving residual bruising and swelling. - 3.
 You can bathe/shower after the first 72 hours, just as long as you don't use very warm water.
 The water should be lukewarm just warm enough not to cause discomfort from being too cold. - 4.
-If you are straining going to the bathroom, in order to avoid pressure along your incision lines and to avoid bleeding, our Doctors usually suggest drinking a lot of fluids to help your bowel movements (to the point where your urine is clear), Metamucil daily, and / or Colace 100mg orally twice a day.
-Our Doctors also suggest using over the counter suppositories or enema's as needed. - 5.
-Your healing, swelling and recovery will be 60% at 6 weeks and 80% at 6months.
+If you are straining going to the bathroom, call your Physician as soon as possible to get a prescription for stool softeners and suppositories; in order to avoid pressure along your incision lines and to avoid bleeding. - 5.
+Your healing will be 60% at 6 weeks and 80% at 6months.
 You should gauge your activity based on this.
 We generally advise starting regular activity slowly 2 weeks after your procedure.

-Make Up:
+Make-Up:

 - 1. Make up can usually be worn after 7 days depending on how your incisions heal.
 No makeup should be applied over raw areas. - 2.
-Do not use age defying make-up around your incisions or on your eyes as it contains retinol and may cause an allergic reaction for up to one month after your procedure.
+Do not use age defying make-up around your incisions or on your eyes as it contains retinol and may cause an allergic reaction for up to one month.